acaldero/ssdd-docker/README.md

   <td>
 </html>

-  * First time + "each time u20-dockerfile is updated":
+  * First time + "each time u20-dockerfile is updated" (it takes a while):
     * ./docker.sh build

   * To start **3** containers: